WuJinfeng0715/WuJinfeng.github.io/_pages/cv.md

   * Results showed cyber nationalism which is rising recently has generated stable differentiation inside.
 Argued differentiation of cyber nationalism is shaped by diverse social forces, including official mobilization and traditional legacy.

 * Oct 2018 – Dec 2018, Research Assistant
-  *Centre of State Governance and Communication Research, Fudan University*
+  *Center of State Governance and Communication Research, Fudan University*
   * Conducted data analysis and visualization with social media big data, using semantic network method with Gephi.
   * Drafted reports describing netizens’ political values, with results published by newspapers (e.g. People's Daily) in China.